sdfrench/CYBR8420-GotRoot/SoftwareAssuranceCases.md

 **Evidence:**

 E3.1 - Bitwarden processes and stores data in the [Microsoft Azure cloud](https://help.bitwarden.com/article/cloud-server-security/).
-Trust is placed in Microsoft's ability to ensure uptime, scalability, and security updates.
+Trust is placed in Microsoft's ability to ensure uptime, scalability, and security.

-E4.1 - Cloud [backups](https://help.bitwarden.com/article/backup-on-premise/) are managed by Bitwarden, but backup procedures in a self-hosted environment is the user's responsibility.
-Bitwarden's Docker containers use volume mapping to store data in the *./bwdata* directory, which is necessary to backup to recover from data loss.
-Bitwarden is automatically configured to perform nightly backups of the *mssql* container, which are kept in *./bwdata/mssql/backups* for thirty days.
+E4.1 - Cloud [backups](https://help.bitwarden.com/article/backup-on-premise/) are managed by Bitwarden.
+However, backup procedures are the user's responibility in a self-hosted environment.
+Bitwarden's Docker containers use volume mapping to store data in the *./bwdata* directory, which is necessary to backup and recover data.
+Bitwarden is configured to automatically perform nightly backups of the *mssql* container, which are kept in *./bwdata/mssql/backups* for thirty days.

 E5.1 - Cloud [backups](https://help.bitwarden.com/article/backup-on-premise/) are managed by Bitwarden.